Representing Personal Injury And Medical Malpractice Victims In Columbus And Throughout Ohio

 We Stand Up

-With more than 40 years of combined experience handling personal injury and medical malpractice cases, we have seen just about everything.
+With more than 40 years of combined experience handling personal injury and medical malpractice cases, our personal injury lawyers have seen just about everything.
 We handle:

 Medical malpractice in pediatric patient — $2.25 million settlement